StarsWarrior/BlackHole/README.md

 Contributions are welcomed.
 Please read our [contributing guidelines](https://github.com/Sangwan5688/BlackHole/blob/main/CONTRIBUTING.md) before contributing.

+## Facing any Issue?

+Have a look at some [common Issues](https://github.com/Sangwan5688/BlackHole/wiki/Common-Issues) that you might face.
+If your problem is not there, feel free to open an Issue :)

 ## Need help?

 You can join our [Telegram Group](https://t.me/joinchat/fHDC1AWnOhw0ZmI9) if you have any query, or need help with something as well as to stay updated with the project and contact me.